 Building Inspection and Rat-Proofing

+The first and most crucial thing is to inspect the house and find all possible entry holes, and before starting any trapping, carry out repairs and seal the attic so the rats can't get in again.
 Also, carry out a visual examination of the attic to find the holes they were using to get in and out of the attic.
 These can be identified by the brown smudges of grease that comes from the rat's fur, and should all be sealed to prevent future rat infestations in the attic.

 Do rats leave the attic during the day?

 No, they sleep in the attic all day.
 You hear the scratching rodents in your attic at night, correct?
 So you might assume that the rats are entering your attic at night.
 That is not the case!
 They sleep in your attic all day, and then at dusk they wake up, and start moving around, and that's why you hear them after dark.
 Rats leave the attic during the night, to go out and forage for water and food.
 Then they return to the attic.
 They usually don't leave the attic for very long.
 A rat does not want to be exposed to danger outside for very long!
 If you think you can just seal shut the entry holes into the house during the daylight when they are outside, that is incorrect.
 Timing a sealup for rats is impossible, because they leave for short periods, and they don't all leave at the same time of night.

 Should You Use Cage Traps To Catch Rats?

 Cage trapping is often considered to be the most humane way of dealing with an animal problem, and certainly when it comes to larger animals it is fair to say that it can be effective.
 However, rats are a nuisance animal wherever you choose to release them, and they also have a particularly low rate of survival once they have been relocated, so in most cases using humane lethal traps will be the best way to deal with the infestation.